HOW DOES THIS WORK?

 Each Agency is responsible for hiring the number of students they need and informing each student of job responsibilities, work schedule, and rate of pay.
 The Office of Student Loans & Personal Finance does not keep student information on file; therefore each Agency must maintain records for their student employees.

 When a student is hired, employers remove their job listing from JobX in order to prevent their department from receiving inquiries about a job vacancy after it has been filled.
+The agency must also notify our office when they hire a student within JobX so that we can provide the youwith the required reimbursement form that is needed in order to request reimbursement.

 HOW WILL AN EMPLOYER KNOW WHO IS QUALIFIED FOR WORK-STUDY?